Management behavioural competency (PDF, 271 KB)

 Understands organizational politics, issues and external influences

 - Recognizes, describes and effectively uses ongoing power and political relationships within the organization (i.e., alliances, rivalries) with a clear sense of organizational impact.

 - Uses this understanding when implementing new initiatives, proposing new ways of doing things, etc.

-- Anticipates issues, challenges and outcomes; effectively operates to best position the portfolio/branch/IRAP.
+- Anticipates issues, challenges and outcomes; effectively operates to best position the research centre/branch/IRAP.

-- Demonstrates an understanding of NRC's vision when providing advice on portfolio/program direction.
+- Demonstrates an understanding of NRC's vision when providing advice on research centre/program direction.

 - Uses relationships, partnerships and alliances within the organization to create a broad impact.

 Understands and operates effectively in a broad spectrum of political, cultural and social milieu

 - Demonstrates broad understanding of political, social and economic context within which NRC operates.

 - Operates with ease in a variety of social, political and cultural contexts.